Team

 @gstrudrn

-Abhimanyu Sud, MD CCFP
+Abhimanyu Sud, MD, PhD, CCFP

 Assistant Professor, Temerty Faculty of Medicine, Research Chair, Primary Care and Population Health Systems, Humber River Hospital